balderdashy/sails/CONTRIBUTING.md

 ## Requesting Features

 > Note: The process for tracking feature requests has recently changed.
-We are still using Trello for the Sails roadmap, but are migrating feature requests back into GitHub issues in order to allow more people to participate in the discussion.
+We are no longer using Trello.
+Everything is being moved back to Github to allow more people to participate in the discussion.

+> New feature requests should be made as pull requests to the `backlog` section of [ROADMAP.MD](https://github.com/balderdashy/sails/blob/master/ROADMAP.MD).
+We will monitor community discussion on these PRs and if they are wanted by the community/sails devs, they will be merged.
+Further discussion is welcome even after a PR has been merged.

-#####Submitting a new feature request
+##### Submitting a new feature request
-1. First, check to see if a feature request already exists for what you're interested in.
-If it does, you can join the discussion in that request's comment thread.
+1. First, look at the `backlog` table in [ROADMAP.MD](https://github.com/balderdashy/sails/blob/master/ROADMAP.MD) and also search open pull requests in that file to make sure your change hasn't already been proposed.
+If it has, join the discussion.
-2. If it doesn't already exist, create a new issue for it.
-Please prefix the title with **[#feature]** so we can easily spot it and keep track of feature requests.
+2. If it doesn't already exist, create a pull request editing the `backlog` table of [ROADMAP.MD](https://github.com/balderdashy/sails/blob/master/ROADMAP.MD).
+3. Start a discussion about why your feature should be built (or better yet, build it).
+Get feedback in the #sailjs on IRC.
+The more feedback we get from you guys, the better we are able to build the framework of your dreams :boat:

 ## Writing Tests